The Hiring Tapes

 We watch two different play times as the teacher talks to the children.
 This is not cleanup or group time where the teacher is expected to lead; this is free play.
 In free play, the children’s initiative is valued; their ideas create the play.
 The children can chose to be in these exploration activities or be somewhere else — to paint, build, dress up, or select other choices the space offers.
 The distinction between the role of the adult in free play and the role of the adult in group time is critical.

-STEM is at work.
+STEM?
+You bet.
 Certain free play materials foster discovery and creativity.
 Note there are no toys here.
 Can your applicant be able to describe the kinds of free play activities that present investigations in science without using commercial toys?
 Experienced teachers will be able to tell you the characteristics of activities that allow every child to be an inventor and a creator no matter what their learning style or developmental level.

 Experienced teachers can also see how this teacher is acting in a carefully considered way, following guides that she knows will help these children act freely, take risks, reflect upon what they do and others do, and learn to think about what is happening before them.
 Can your applicant identify which actions a teacher takes in the development of the dispositions of science in play?